PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### mbl-tools
 mbl-tools repository provides a collection of tools and recipes related to the build and test of Mbed Linux OS.
-Checkout the `mbl-tools-XXX` branch of [mbl-tools git repository](https://github.com/ARMmbed/mbl-tools) using the following command
+Checkout the `mbl-tools-XXX` branch from [mbl-tools git repository](https://github.com/ARMmbed/mbl-tools) using the following command
 ```
 mkdir /path/to/working-dir/; cd /path/to/working-dir/
 $ git clone git@github.com:ARMmbed/mbl-tools.git --branch mbl-tools-XXX